-If you haven't used a Business Current or Foreign Currency Account for 12 months, we may close it and transfer any credit balance to another account with us in your name.
-Alternatively, we may stop charging for it and/or restrict payments in or out of it to protect against fraud, but we'll always try to let you know first.
+If you haven't used a Business Current Account for 12 months, we may close it and transfer any credit balance to another account with us in your name, but we'll try to let you know first.

-If you haven't used any of your accounts for 12 months, including savings accounts, we may close them, stop charging for them and/or restrict payments in or out of them to protect against fraud, but we'll try to let you know first.
+If you haven't used all your accounts for 12 months, we may close them, stop charging for them and/or restrict payments in or out of them to protect against fraud, but we'll try to let you know first.

-If we've restricted your accounts, you may need to complete a safeguard review to remove the restriction.
+If we've suspended your accounts, you may need to complete a safeguard review to remove the restriction.